Skip to main content

 To deploy with multiple integrations, you'll need to specify each profile with its own --profile flag:

-docker compose -f docker-compose.prod.yml --profile discord --profile slack up -d
+docker compose -f docker-compose.prod.yml --profile slack --profile recaptcha-gateway up -d

 Alternatively, you can use the COMPOSE_PROFILES environment variable with a comma-separated list: